microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/BulkOperations/README.md

 - power-platform
 - power-apps
 page_type: sample
-description: "This sample demonstrates how to use the CreateMultiple and UpdateMultiple messages for standard and elastic tables using the Dataverse SDK for .NET."
+description: "This sample demonstrates how to use the CreateMultiple, UpdateMultiple, UpsertMultiple, and DeleteMultiple messages for standard and elastic tables using the Dataverse SDK for .NET."
 ---

 # Bulk Operations Sample